 \subsection{Hexagon diagram}

-Let us specialize \Cref{lem:twosubgrps} to the case where $G$ is a ``nice" \textit{abelian} topological group and to its two special \textit{closed} subgroups: the identity (connected) component $G_e$ and the \textit{closure} of torsion $T=\overline{\Tor}(G)$.
-We now wish to build a hexagon-shape diagram for $G$, but technical assumptions are needed. \begin{assumption} Assume $G$ is a locally connected, $G_e\cap T$ is connected and $G/(G_e+T)$ is torsion-free. \end{assumption}
+We shall now derive from \Cref{example:twosubgrps} a hexagon diagram for a suitable \textit{abelian} topological group $G$ with respect to its two \textit{closed} subgroups: the identity connected component $G_e$, and the \textit{closure} of torsion $T=\overline{\Tor}(G)$.
+Technical assumptions on $G$ are needed. \begin{assumption} Assume that $G$ is a locally connected, $G_e\cap T$ is connected and $G/(G_e+T)$ is torsion-free. \end{assumption}

-Recall the quotient of a topological group by a closed subgroup is Hausdorff.
+Recall that the quotient of a topological group by a closed subgroup is Hausdorff.
 Thus $\pi_0 G=G/G_e$ and $G/T$ are both Hausdorff.
-Further, since $G$ is assumed to be locally connected, $G_e$ is not only closed but also open in $G$, thus the condition of \Cref{lem:twosubgrps} is satisfied.
-Moreover since $G_e$ is clopen, we see $\pi_0 G$ is discrete.
+Further, since $G$ is assumed to be locally connected, $G_e$ is not only closed but also open in $G$, therfore the condition of \Cref{example:twosubgrps} is met.
+Moreover since $G_e$ is clopen, we see that $\pi_0 G$ is discrete.